ericmoritz/wsdemo/results.md

     ulimit -n 999999
     ./runtest 300 $SERVER_HOSTNAME 8000 10000

-The clients communicated to the server via the server's public interface.
+The clients communicated to the server via the server's public IP.

 After 5 minutes of running, the statistics are dumped to a log file in `results/`.